STORY-LINES COLORS OF CHRISTMAS: CHRISTMAS IN GOLD AND CHRISTMAS IN BLUE BY OLIVIA NEWPORT:

 “…before I had you, I just talked to whatever appliance was beeping at me.
 I guess you’re quite the upgrade.”

-Newport added in the drama of things going wrong; in a very big way.
+Newport added in the drama of things going wrong; in a huge way.
 Would nothing come together as it should?
 Then the mystery of Gabe added more drama as he appears and disappears around town.
 The whole town’s talking about this young man.
 Is he the reason for all the disasters?
 God has ways of taking control; his specialty’s healing broken hearts, even the hurts unseen and unknown.
-Blue Christmas will warm your heart and make you dream of Christmas and all the enjoy it entails; most importantly, remembering the true reason for the season, the birth of our Lord.
+Blue Christmas will warm your heart and make your dream of Christmas and all the enjoy it entails; most importantly, remembering the real reason for the season, the birth of our Lord.

 COLORS OF CHRISTMAS RECOMMENDATION: STARS 4